XIU2/TrackersListCollection/README.md

 _These lists are updated every 8 hours !_

-> BEST Tracker list is relatively more stable, concise.
-> ALL Tracker list is more in number and theoretically better.
-> **The number of Tracker does not affect the operation of the BT software, so I recommend using the `ALL Tracker list` to maximize the download speed !**

 - **BEST Tracker list:** (106 trackers)
  _**https://trackerslist.com/best.txt**_
 - **ALL Tracker list:** (397 trackers)